 Once the channels are summed you get the following; total phase cancellation.

 Because total phase cancellation has taken place the result is simply silence.

-If you vary the amount of phase by degrees you get partial phase cancellation and so on whereby some frequencies are cancelled.
+If you vary the amount of phase by degrees you get partial phase cancellation and so on whereby some frequencies are canceled.
 This teaches us what happens with phase and how varying amounts of it affect the result.
-In terms of using phase in effects the results can be honed to taste depending on how much and what type (positive/negative) are used.
+In terms of using phase in effects, the results can be honed to taste depending on how much and what type (positive/negative) are used.

-Phasing behaves in much the same way as chorus and flanging but with shorter delay times and the effect itself is far more subtle.
+Phaser Effect – what it is and how it works video displays how the phaser effect behaves in much the same way as chorus and flanging but with shorter delay times and the effect itself is far more subtle.
 Because phasing works with shorter delay times than chorus and flanging the impression is that there is only one sound as opposed to two distinct sounds and because the LFO modulates frequencies (peaks and trough, also known as notches) the filtering effect is quite pleasing.
-Unlike flangers which use delay lines phasers use all pass networks/stages which are all pass filters and by adjusting the frequencies, and phase, of the stages different phase effects can be created.
+Unlike flangers that use delay lines phasers use all-pass networks/stages which are all-pass filters and by adjusting the frequencies, and phase, of the stages different phase effects can be created.
 By going back to the principles of phase earlier in this tutorial we can then see how certain frequencies cancel each other out and therefore create different textures.

 One of the more ‘delicious’ studio effects.
 Let me run through how it works and how to use it.

 - What is it, how to use it and when to use it

 - All-Pass Filters

 If you found this tutorial helpful maybe these will also be of benefit: